podlove/podlove-specifications/podlove-syndication-extensions.md

 # Podlove Syndication Extensions #

-The Podlove Syndication Extensions are a set of XML elements and attributes meant to complement and enrich HTML web pages and XML podcast feeds to make podcast media much more visible on the web, improve the overall integrity of the podcasting process and to introduce new and helpful features for podcast clients, directories and other elements of the podcast infrastructure.
+The Podlove Syndication Extensions are a set of XML elements and attributes meant to complement and enrich HTML web pages and RSS podcast feeds.

+The aim is to make podcast media much more visible on the web, improve the overall integrity of the podcasting process and to introduce new and helpful features for podcast clients, directories and other elements of the podcast infrastructure.

 ## Change Log ##